Omikhleia/room.js-bot/README.md

 They are used to store persisting knowledge, respectively about the bot itself (i.e. "bot variables" in RiveScript terminology) and the users it previously discussed with (i.e. "user variables").
 Obviously, when found, these files are also loaded on start-up, allowing the bot to remember previously acquired knowledge and states.

 Edit the bot variables according to your needs.
-The name property is the only one that cannot be changed, as it is overwritten at start-up with the character name.
+The name property is the only one that cannot be changed, as it is overwritten at start-up with the actual character name.
 All other properties are assumed to be strings, that can be used afterwards in your RiveScript dialogs (with `<bot>` tags).

 Normally, you shouldn't have to edit the user variables, unless you want to clear all past memories -- in that case, empty the JSON structure (i.e. set it to an empty object `{}`).